iManagement

 Spring; Photo: http://apiruche.over-blog.com/

-A drone-laying colony has no future.
+A laying worker colony has no future.

 (Photo: S. Imboden, 20 November)